rytakahas/Room_Match/notebook/README.md

   - **Limitation**: `rapidfuzz.partial_ratio` is effective for within-language string comparisons but may return unreliable similarity scores for cross-language tokens (e.g., English vs. Korean).
 This is due to its reliance on character-level matching rather than semantic understanding.
   → For improved multilingual matching, consider using embedding-based approaches (e.g., fastText vectors or multilingual transformers).

+### Recommended for improved multilingual matching:
+  - Use embedding-based similarity with SentenceTransformer and the model intfloat/multilingual-e5-base, which captures cross-lingual semantic relationships more effectively than token-based methods like rapidfuzz.

 ### Matching Logic
 Each candidate pair is labeled: